 - 2 garlic cloves, minced

-- 6 ounces uncooked fettuccine (feel free to use whole grain or gluten-free pasta)
+- 6 ounces uncooked gluten-free fettuccine

 - 8 ounces of your favorite mushrooms, sliced